-The American Radio Relay League is the 165,000+ member national association for Amateur Radio in the USA.
-ARRL is the primary source of information about what is going on in ham radio.
+The American Radio Relay League is the national association for Amateur Radio in the USA, representing over 170,000 FCC-licensed Amateurs.
+The ARRL is the primary source of information about what is going on in ham radio.
 It provides books, news, support and information for individuals and clubs, special events, continuing education classes and other benefits for its members.